JDBgit9/james-photo-search/README.md

 # James Photo Search

 ## Description
 This is an app designed to find photos using flickr.
-The Assignment is to write a one-page app that uses a phot search API via AJAJ to search for images and display them.
+The Assignment is to write a one-page app that uses a photo search API via AJAX to search for images and display them.

 ## Github
 JDBgit9